AnthonyChristidis/GSOC-2018---Performance-Analytics-Standard-Errors-/README.md

 1. Developing a new R package named InfluenceFunctions, and
-2. Integrating the R package EstimatorStandardError in conjunction with InfluenceFunctions into the existing R package PerformanceAnalytics, with the goal of giving PerformanceAnalytics pack- age users more functionality and the option for the rst time to report the standard errors of a very wide range of risk and performance measure estimates of assets and portfolios when returns are serially correlated as well as when they are uncorrelated.
+2. Integrating the R package EstimatorStandardError in conjunction with InfluenceFunctions into the existing R package PerformanceAnalytics, with the goal of giving PerformanceAnalytics pack- age users more functionality and the option for the first time to report the standard errors of a very wide range of risk and performance measure estimates of assets and portfolios when returns are serially correlated as well as when they are uncorrelated.